hepaccelerate/hepaccelerate/paper/paper.md

 We have chosen Python and Numba to implement the kernels in the spirit of quickly prototyping this idea, but this approach is not restricted to a particular programming environment.
 The total number of lines of code for both the CPU and GPU implementations of all kernels is approximately 550 for each, reflecting the relative simplicity of the code.
 We have benchmarked the performance of the kernels on preloaded data on a multicore GPU-equipped workstation\footnote{24 core Intel Xeon E5-2687W v4 @ 3.00GHz, 2x nVidia Geforce Titan X GPUs and networked storage on HDDs using CephFS connected over a 10Gbit/s LAN}.
-The results are shown on Fig. \ref{fig:kernel_benchmarks}.
+The results are shown on the figure below.
 We find that even complex kernels perform at speeds of tens of MHz (millions of events per second).
 We find a total speedup of approximately 20-30x over single-core performance on a GPU for the kernels.

 ![Benchmarks of the computational kernels.
 We compare the performance of the kernels on approximately 11 million preloaded events with respect to the number of CPU threads used.
 We find that using multiple CPU threads leads to a sublinear increase in performance, whereas the kernels on the GPU generally receive a  20-30x speedup over a single thread.
-In particular, we find that the kernel for computing $\Delta R$ masking between two collections runs at a speed of 7 MHz on a single-thread of the CPU and is sped up by about a factor x15 using the GPU.\label{fig:kernel_benchmarks}](plots/kernel_benchmarks.pdf){ width=8cm }
+In particular, we find that the kernel for computing $\Delta R$ masking between two collections runs at a speed of 7 MHz on a single-thread of the CPU and is sped up by about a factor x15 using the GPU.](plots/kernel_benchmarks.pdf){ width=8cm }

 # Analysis benchmark